-This is a leader that forms the certain environment in which each individual within a team can contribute to the bigger goal but keep self-awareness and individual traits.
+This is a leader that forms a certain environment in which each individual within a team can contribute to the bigger goal but keep self-awareness and individual traits.

 Unfortunately, team members are usually expected to naturally understand each of the other roles, positions, and to bring no drama in communication.
 This is usually easier said than done and presents an unrealistic expectation.

 Simply put, leaders and managers maximize the potential and performance of the team.
-They must analyze, conceptualize, think structurally, possess the certain social skill and have the right attitude.
+They must analyze, conceptualize, think structurally, possess certain social skills, and have the right attitude.

 4 Things Leaders Must Understand